-The prescribed generators are comprised of the rate-regulated nuclear and hydroelectric facilities of Ontario Power Generation Inc. (OPG) for which the OEB sets payment amounts.
-The 2021 payment amounts for OPG's prescribed generation are \$95.83/MWh in for nuclear generation, and \$45.93/MWh for hydroelectric generation.
+Quantity A is the amount paid for the output of the prescribed rate-regulated nuclear and hydroelectric facilities of Ontario Power Generation Inc. (OPG) based on payment amounts set by the OEB.
+The 2021 payment amounts for OPG's prescribed generation are \$95.83/MWh for nuclear generation, and \$45.93/MWh for hydroelectric generation.
 These payment amounts, which reflect both base payment amounts and rate riders, were set out in the following two OEB decisions: EB-2016-0152 and EB-2020-0210.

-On December 31, 2020, OPG filed an application (EB-2020-0290) seeking approval for payment amounts for its prescribed generation facilities commencing January 1, 2022 through to the end 2026.
-Consistent with past practice, the OEB has assessed whether it is prudent to take into account some effect of the application in this RPP forecast.
-The OEB has concluded that, given that the review of this application remains in the
+On December 31, 2020, OPG filed an application (EB-2020-0290) seeking approval for payment amounts for its prescribed generation facilities commencing January 1, 2022 through to the end of 2026.
+Consistent with past practice, the OEB has determined that it is appropriate to take this application into account in this RPP supply cost forecast given its advanced status, as described below.